Winnebago St-Linden Ave Reconstruction

 The City of Madison is proposing to reconstruct a portion of Winnebago St. and Linden Ave. in 2018.
 Work on Winnebago St. between Second St. and Bashford Ave. will include replacement of utilities and replacement of the curb and pavement; work on Linden Ave. between Winnebago St. and Rusk St. will include replacement of the utilities and pavement, but most of the curb is planned to remain.
 The project will also include some utility work down Atwood Ave. between First St. and Second St., but the pavement in this area will only be patched in the areas that the utility work is completed.

 This portion of Winnebago St. is currently 48 ft. wide, with a travel lane, bike lane, and parking lane in both directions, and approximately a 3 ft. terrace on both sides.
 Due to significant grade differences, a portion of the southeasterly side terrace has walls and railings adjacent to the sidewalk.
-There are two potential options for reconstructing Winnebago Street.
+Two options for reconstructing Winnebago Street were initially presented, but neither received final approval (see public meetings section below).
+A description of the original options can also be found below.

 Option 1: Narrow the street by 2 ft. (down to 46 ft.) and maintain travel lanes and bike lanes in both directions, along with parking lanes on both sides of the street.
 This option would also include bumpouts at the intersections, and traffic calming islands at Fourth St. and Sutherland (mountable for driveway access).
 The bike lane and parking lane space would remain at standard widths, and the travel lanes would be narrowed by 1 ft.
 This option only provides for enough terrace space on the southwesterly side for small, ornamental tree plantings, and not enough space on the northwesterly side for any new tree plantings.
 A few parking stalls would be removed for the pedestrian improvements, and staff will review some of the bumpout areas to determine if some canopy trees could be planted within the bumpouts.
 This may involve extending the bumpouts, which would result in the removal of a few additional parking stalls.
 This option, as originally presented, provides for approximately 21 more parking stalls over Option 2, which may be reduced to approximately 17-18, if bumpouts are extended for more canopy type tree plantings.